barthy-koeln/beautify-specify/README.md

 # beautify-specify

-A simple wrapper to add some color and information to the phpunit/specify console output.
+A simple wrapper to add some color and information to the phpunit/specify **bash** output.

 ## Output